-What Is a CTO?
+What are the key responsibilities of a CTO?

 Developing a compelling technology strategy and vision